faisalahmed-cs/customer-success-intelligence-suite/README.md

 **Model performance: ROC-AUC 0.899**

 A perfect score (1.0) would mean the data is too clean to be realistic.
-0.814 reflects what actually happens in practice — some churners look healthy right up until they cancel, and some distressed accounts renew because switching costs are high.
+0.899 reflects what actually happens in practice — some churners look healthy right up until they cancel, and some distressed accounts renew because switching costs are high.
 The model is most accurate on the extremes and appropriately uncertain in the middle, which is where CSM judgment matters most.

+**On the bimodal probability distribution:** The model assigns high-confidence predictions to most accounts — clear retains and clear churners — and reserves uncertainty for the smaller middle band where signals genuinely conflict.
+This is the design goal, not a weakness: a CS team using this in production wants confident predictions on the obvious cases so CSM judgment can be focused on the genuinely ambiguous accounts in the 0.3–0.7 zone.

 ### 3. CS Health Score Dashboard
 Each account receives a weighted health score (0-100):